 The search box usually allows for typing a limited number of characters.
 Although you may input large queries in small boxes, only a piece of the query is shown at a time.
 This makes it impossible to revise or examine the query.

 If you don’t have enough space for a huge search bar, consider a dynamic bar.
 On a dynamic search bar, as one begins to type in the box, it expands automatically.
-Making your search bar sticky and floating, as on the Sweaty Betty website, is another method to improve its visibility.
+As on the Sweaty Betty website, making your search bar sticky and floating is another method to improve its visibility.
 Stick it at the top of the page so that visitors who scroll down will not miss it.

 B. Search Bar Results